javierbioblanco/javierbioblanco.github.io/_pages/collaborators.md

 featured_image:
 ---

-Science fundamentally thrives when discoveries and insights are shared and built upon within a global community of scholars.
+Science thrives when discoveries and insights are shared and built upon within a global community of scholars.
 I'm lucky to count the people below as my current collaborators.
 In no particular order:

 <i>[Work in progress!]</i>